tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

----
-title: Your First Tauri App
----

-import Alert from '@theme/Alert' import Command from '@theme/Command' import Link from '@docusaurus/Link'
+import Command from '@theme/Command' import Link from '@docusaurus/Link'

+# Your First Tauri App

 :::caution
 You must have completed all the steps required for setting up the development environment on your machine.
-If you haven't done this yet, please see the [setup page for your operating system](/docs/getting-started/prerequisites).
+Please see the [setup page for your operating system][Prerequisites] if you haven't done this yet.
 :::

-There are two ways to integrate with Tauri depends on your need:
+There are two ways to integrate with Tauri depending on your needs:
 - [Start a new Tauri project](#1-start-a-new-tauri-project)
 - Or [add Tauri to existing project](#1-add-tauri-to-existing-project)